C-Accel-CRIPT/criptscripts/cript_graph_json/cao_protein.md

 [Research paper](https://pubs.acs.org/doi/10.1021/acs.biomac.2c00372) written by Yiping Cao and Bradley D. Olsen.

-The CRIPT JSON has been expertly made by one of the members of the [CRIPT Platform](https://criptapp.org/) to serve as an example for CRIPT.
+The CRIPT JSON has been expertly made by one of the members of the [CRIPT team](https://criptapp.org/) to serve as an example for the [CRIPT platform](https://criptapp.org).

 ## File